 This article has some wonderful examples of why CS education is important to students interested in pursuing a career in the sciences.

-Researchers are spending more and more time writing computer software to model biological structures, simulate the early evolution of the Universe and analyze past climate data, among other topics.
+Researchers are spending more and more time writing computer software to model biological structures, simulate the early evolution of the Universe and analyze past climate data, among other topics.and

 So continuing with choice quotes from the article, a Toronto-based computer scientists named Greg Wilson conducted an online survey about the programming habits of scientists back in 2008.
 He received nearly 2000 responses and reported the following results: